nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Select Blank rule under Inbound rules
 - Create a rule as shown in the image below
 - **TODO paste image**
+- Server variables section in the above settings should not be set if Step 4 is not done.
 - This above rule forwards the request from IIS to flask application hosted at localhost:50100 if the url starts with '/myapp'

 ### Step 4 (Optional)  -  Add HTTP_X_ORIGINAL_HOST server variable